StymiedSloth/graphql_meetup_slides_032020/README.md

 ```bash
 npm start
 ```
-Verify deck are working at `https://localhost:8000`.
+Verify deck is working by visiting `https://localhost:8000`.

 In another terminal tab or window
 ```bash